How To: Tracking Volunteer Hours

 How are volunteer hours tracked?

 Not sure how to add volunteer hours for your program?
-Learn a few tips to making recording hours for activities, events, or lodge stays a breeze!
+Learn a few tips to make recording hours for activities, events, or lodge stays a breeze!

 Volunteer hours cannot be added to course rosters.
-Please be sure to record volunteer time on each course-related activity.
+Hours should be tracked on associated field trips, lectures, seminars, and clinics, each of which has its own roster.
 Additional time may be reported through self-reported hours.

 How do I self-report hours?